-Sources of money invested in the provident fund:
+Sources of fund:

 1) Investment management